xtoazt/wg2/README.md

-WG2
+atlas.
-WG2 - Updated and new
+atlas. - Updated and new